NyerhovwoOnitcha/terraform-aws-19/Journal/project19.md

 Only extra thing we did here was adding commands to install java.

 ## Further Tinkering
-After creating your ami's with packer and feeding the amis to your infrastructure the target health checks will fail, this is cos even though the instances where created i.e the listeners, they still have not been configured, for the reverse proyy instance nginx has not been installed and thus /healthstatus has not been configured, same with the webservers where apache has not been installed and /healthstatus has not been configured.
+After creating your ami's with packer and feeding the amis to your infrastructure, run the `terraform apply` to create your infrastructure.
+You will observe that the target health checks will fail, this is cos even though the instances where created and added to the target groups of the load balancers, they still have not been configured, the /healthstatus has not been created so when the loadbalancer does it's healthcheck it fails, this is same for both the nginx targets and  the webservers where apache has not been installed and /healthstatus has not been configured.

-To solve this since our infrastucture already spins up the instances and add them to the target groups and as listeners, we will deregister them as targets and listeners, configure them using ansible and register them bac as targets:
+To solve this since our infrastucture already spins up the instances and add them to the target groups, we will deregister them as targets and remove listeners for the load balacners, configure them using ansible and register them back as targets.
+Don't forget the sequence for creating a loadbalancer is, i- Create the loadbalancer ii- Create the target groups iii- Create a listener that listens and forwards traffic to the targets iv - add the target resource i.e instances, LBs, etc

+Back to configuring our infrastructure, to configure our target and get things working:
-    - Remove the instances as a listener for the loadbalancers i.e you created listeners for nginx target group and both webservers target groups which the instances, remove them.
+    - Remove the instances as  listeners for the loadbalancers i.e comment out the code that creates listeners for the loadbalancers.
+This removes the instances as listners

-    - The autoscaling groups is attached to the loadbalancer so comment out the autoscaling group for nginx, wordpress and tooling
-    - comment out the autoscaling group attachement to the nginx, wordpress and tooling
+    - Remove the autoscaling groups attachment to the loadbalancer. comment out the autoscaling group attachment to the external and internal loadbalancer, this way the autoscaling group creates the instances but they are not attached to the loadbalancer.

+Run `terraform apply` to update your infrastructure, now the LBs are up but have no targets, the instances are also created by the autoscaling grouo and ready to be be configured.

 ##  CONFIGURARION.

 We've created the instances via the ASG and deregistred them as targets to enable us make the necessary configurations, to do so we will be using ansible.
-We will be doing tnis from the bastion server so ssh into the bastion server.
+We will be doing this from the bastion server as the nginx, tooling and wordpress servers are configured to only accept ssh traffic from the bastion.
+So ssh into the bastion server.
+Ansible is already installed in the bastion when the ami was created using packer.

-    - clone the ansible deploy folder into the bastion server
+ - clone the ansible deploy folder into the bastion server, this folder contains the  dynamic inventory file and the ansible roles to  configure the server.
-    - We will be using dynamic inventory to update the ansible inventory file, for this ansible will need access to our aws account. run the `aws configure` command and configure accordingly
+ - We will be using dynamic inventory to update the ansible inventory file, for this ansible will need access to our aws account.
+Run the `aws configure` command and configure accordingly. use the link for further reading.
-    - clone the ansible-deploy folder into the bastion server, observe how we are using dynamic inventory to automatically get the ip address of our servers. we achieve this using a plugin. use the link for further reading.
 [Ansible dynamic inventory](https://docs.ansible.com/ansible/latest/collections/amazon/aws/aws_ec2_inventory.html#examples).

  - Test that the dynamic inventory is working and ansible can list the inventory `ansible-inventory -i inventory/aws_ec2.yml --graph`
  - update the following in the terraform script that will be used to configure the server.
 We did this in project 15
         - RDS endpoints for wordpress and tooling.

 	    - Database Name, Password and username for wordpress and tooling